shikha1108/notes/technicalTerms.md

 * It is not easy to understand.
 When new joiner join company.

 ### Repository
-Basically we create repo to store the data. and we create git repo for code review and we also use spring repo.
+Basically, we create a repo to store the data.
+We create a Git repo for code review, and we also use a Spring repo.

 ### Framework
 A framework is like a structure that provides a base for the application development process.